Aman-Clement/Aman-Clement/README.md

 ---

-<h3 OTD<h2 head>"Civil rights march on Washington".</h2 head><h3 quote align='center'>"On this day in 1963, some 200,000 people marched on Washington, D.C., an event that became a high point of the civil rights movement, especially remembered for the famous \u201cI Have a Dream\u201d speech of Martin Luther King, Jr. How much do you know about the civil rights leader?".</h3 quote></h3 OTD
+<h3 OTD<h2 head>"Hurricane Katrina makes landfall in Louisiana".</h2 head><h3 quote align='center'>"On this day in 2005, Hurricane Katrina struck the U.S. Gulf Coast and devastated the area, especially New Orleans, which experienced catastrophic flooding after its levees were breached the following day.
+Watch: Who gets to move on from Hurricane Katrina?".</h3 quote></h3 OTD